 It’s therefore important to work on building high quality backlinks on page level.
 The best way to do this is to deliver consistent quality on every page.

 It is important to note that backlinks’ status as a major ranking factor is now being shaken up by the invasion of artificial intelligence and the focus on user intent.

-Direct implications for SEO in the first stage of AI’s implementation are the possibility to use natural language for queries and match such queries to search results by focusing on user intent and not on keywords.
+Direct implications for SEO in the first stage of AI’s implementation are the ability to use natural language for queries and match such queries to search results by focusing on user intent rather than keywords.
 Additionally, RankBrain is powered by deep machine learning, allowing it to change behavior without warning upon collection of data, which is without a doubt the most challenging development within the field.